-The anode rod should be removed from the water heater's tank annually for inspection and replaced when more than 6" of core wire is exposed at either end of the rod.
+The anode rod should be removed from the water heater's tank annually for inspection and replaced when more than 6 in.
+(15.2 cm) of core wire is exposed at either end of the rod.

 Make sure the cold water supply is turned off before removing anode rod.